se-edu/se-book/uml/sequenceDiagrams/objectCreation/introduction/outcomes.md

-* <span id="outcome-sequenceDiagrams-objectCreation-one">:trophy: Able to create sequence diagrams with object creation :two:</span>
+:trophy: Can create sequence diagrams with object creation :two: